duddlshin/padeopsIO/README.md

 pip install git+https://github.com/kirbyh/PadeOpsIO.git
 ```

-Alternatively, for developers, clone the git repository locally and install it with editing enabled:
+Alternatively, for developers, clone the git repository locally and install it with editing enabled (requires `pip` 22+):
 ```
 # navigate to the installation directory
 cd $install_dir